open-source-at-illinois/jekyll-workshop/tutorial.md

 ## Important Notes

 1.)
 We're using "Linus" as a dummy name to put.
 Do put your own name instead :)
 2.)
 This tutorial is harder than the default tutorial, but it should give you a better understanding of what Jekyll is.
 If you have any questions, send a message in the Discord and @Sahan!
 3.)
 If you have any improvements or suggestions to make, please make a PR to this repo, or open an issue.
 We'd love to use this workshop for future years in the club, so we want this to be as useful as possible!

+# Table of Contents

+* Exercise 1: Setup
+* Exercise 2: Liquid and Front Matter
+* Exercise 3.1: Using layouts to wrap your text content
+* Exercise 3.2: Layouts on layouts???
+* Exercise 4.1: Why don't we take our data, and push it somewhere else!?
+* Exercise 4.2: Jekyll Posts
+* Exercise 5: Publish on GitHub Pages!

 ## Exercise 1: Setup